-Golden is surrounded by six national parks (that alone should give you a sense of how amazing the hiking options are), but there are also tons of great hikes that aren’t actually in the parks.
+Golden is surrounded by six national parks which will give you a sense of how amazing the hiking options are.
+There are also tons of great hikes that aren’t in the Parks themselves.

-With so many options, we know the idea of picking one or two can be a bit of a daunting task – especially if you are only in town for a few days and really want to make the most of it.
+With so many options, we know the idea of picking one or two can be a bit of a daunting task.
+Especially if you're only in town for a few days and really want to make the most of it.

-The Glacier Crew are always outside as much as possible, and on any days when we're not rafting, there will be at least a couple of us wandering around the trails somewhere.
-Our constant quest for adventure, and our love for wandering through the forest, means we have thoroughly explored the trails in and around Golden.
+Our crew is outside as much as possible, and on days when we're not rafting the Kicking Horse River, there will be at least a couple of us wandering around the trails.
+Our constant quest for adventure, and our love for being in the forest, means we have thoroughly explored the trails in and around Golden.

-In chatting with some of our staff, here is our list of the 5 Best Hikes Near Golden, B.C.
+In chatting with some of our staff, here is our list.

 1. Applebee Dome

-Although Golden is lucky enough to have six national parks in the area, there are also a few provincial parks close by.
-One of the most prominent – and often forgotten about – is Bugaboo Provincial Park, located approximately 60 kilometers south of Golden.
+Although Golden is lucky enough to have six National Parks surrounding it, there are also a few provincial parks close by.
+One of the most prominent – and often forgotten about – is Bugaboo Provincial Park.
+It's located approximately 60 kilometers south of Golden.